Matus-Dubrava/aws/EC2_1/README.md

     -   primary private IPv4, secondary private IPv4, IPv6, and Elastic IP addresses they continue to be with the same network interface even when it is **detached, or attached to another instance**

 -   **example**

     -   _you have two instances, EC2-A, is the primary instance with a secondary IPv4 address, and an elastic IP address associated with the instance's secondary IPv4 address_
     -   _the second instance, EC2-B, will be a standby instance with no elastic IP address, and no secondary IPv4 address_
     -   _you can use the secondary IPv4 re-assignment feature to move the secondary IPv4 address and the associated elastic IP, to instance EC2-B, in case of a problem or failure of EC2-A_

--   to attach a network interface in a subnet to EC2 instance in another subnet, __they both MUST be in the same AWS region and the same AZ__
+-   to attach a network interface in a subnet to EC2 instance in another subnet, **they both MUST be in the same AWS region and the same AZ**
 -   network NIC teeming is not achievable by adding ENIs to an EC2 instance

--   __example__
+-   **example**
     -   _you can have one webserver with two network interfaces, one of which is sitting in a public subnet and is used to receive traffic from the internet (let's say port 80), and the second one sits in a private subnet which is connected to your HQ via VGW; this one is accessible only via its private address (no elastic address attached to it) and serves for management purposes_

+## source destination check

+-   we need to turn this check off (it is enabled by default) for NAT instance to function properly
+-   it ensures that EC2 instance will accept traffic only if it is a destination for that traffic
+-   NAT instance needs to accept traffic with a different destination and resend it